vibhav22-raj/YouTube_Downloader/venv/share/doc/yt_dlp/README.txt

 You can run the following commands:

-    python devscripts/install_deps.py --include-extra pyinstaller
+    python3 devscripts/install_deps.py --include pyinstaller
-    python devscripts/make_lazy_extractors.py
+    python3 devscripts/make_lazy_extractors.py
-    python -m bundle.pyinstaller
+    python3 -m bundle.pyinstaller

-On some systems, you may need to use py or python3 instead of python.
+On some systems, you may need to use py or python instead of python3.

 python -m bundle.pyinstaller accepts any arguments that can be passed to pyinstaller, such as --onefile/-F or --onedir/-D, which is further